Free garden planner — save plants, plan beds, and get sowing reminders for your spot.

 Botanically the tomato is a berry — a fruit — yet an 1893 US Supreme Court ruling (Nix v.
 Hedden) classified it as a vegetable for tariff purposes.

-Solanum lycopersicum (Roma VF)
+Solanum lycopersicum (Sweet Million)

 A fellow Solanaceae — similar growing habits to Tomato